HealthyStock

 • Excretion: Urine (30% to 50% as unchanged drug); feces (15% to 43%).

-Antibiotics are the mainstay treatment for all UTIs.
+Antibiotics are the mainstay treatment for complicated and uncomplicated urinary tract infections (UTIs).
 The choice of antibiotic and length of treatment depend on the patient's history and the urine tests that identify the offending bacteria.
 The sensitivity test is especially useful in helping select the most effective medication.

 Benefits